jtclarkjr/discord-anime-bot/go/README.md

 Manage episode notifications:

+- `/anime notify` - View your active notifications (default)
-- `/anime notify add <id>` - Set notification for next episode
+- `/anime notify action:add id:<id>` - Set notification for next episode
-- `/anime notify list` - View your active notifications
-- `/anime notify cancel <id>` - Cancel notification for an anime
+- `/anime notify action:cancel id:<id>` - Cancel notification for an anime

 **Examples**:

+- `/anime notify` - See all your current notifications
-- `/anime notify add 21` - Get notified for One Piece episodes
+- `/anime notify action:add id:21` - Get notified for One Piece episodes
+- `/anime notify action:cancel id:21` - Stop One Piece notifications

+### `/anime watchlist` commands

+Manage your personal anime watchlist:

+- `/anime watchlist` - View your anime watchlist (default)
+- `/anime watchlist action:add id:<id>` - Add an anime to your watchlist
+- `/anime watchlist action:remove id:<id>` - Remove an anime from your watchlist

+**Examples**:

-- `/anime notify list` - See all your notifications
+- `/anime watchlist` - See your current watchlist
+- `/anime watchlist action:add id:21` - Add One Piece to your watchlist
-- `/anime notify cancel 21` - Stop One Piece notifications
+- `/anime watchlist action:remove id:21` - Remove One Piece from your watchlist

 ## Setup